turbot/powerpipe/README.md

 ## Dashboards for DevOps

-See our documentation for DevOps-oriented examples of how to use Powerpipe to [visualize cloud infrastructure](https://powerpipe.io/docs#visualize-cloud-infrastructure) and [run security and compliance benchmarks](https://powerpipe.io/docs#run-security-and-compliance-benchmarks).
+See our documentation for examples of how to use Powerpipe to [visualize cloud infrastructure](https://powerpipe.io/docs#visualize-cloud-infrastructure) and [run security and compliance benchmarks](https://powerpipe.io/docs#run-security-and-compliance-benchmarks).
 These examples use [mods](https://hub.powerpipe.io/?engines=steampipe) written for [Steampipe and its plugin ecosystem](https://hub.steampipe.io/).

 Note, though, that Powerpipe is database-agnostic.
 We also provide samples for dashboards that use other data sources via [Postgres, SQLite, DuckDB, and MySQL](https://hub.powerpipe.io/?engines=postgres,duckdb,sqlite,mysql).